Pierlam/OpenExcelSdk/README.md

 The last available version 3.3.0 is used.

 This Microsoft library is not easy to use, so OpenExcelSdk propose a simple way to use Excel rows and cells values.
-Main use cases are to get/read or set a type, format and value into a new cell or an existing one.
+Main use cases are to get/read or set a type, define a format and set a value into a new cell or an existing one.

 # A quick example